 If this situation had occurred on email or while employee was using The LeapXpert Messaging Orchestration Platform, then the records of the conversation would have been able to be admitted to the court.
 The judge would clearly have seen that an agreement to purchase had been reached.

 Unfortunately for Yuanta, they allowed their employees to conduct business on personal instant messaging apps, that does not allow the company to retain a record of the communication.
 So, if Hyundai Motor Securities decided that they didn’t wish to purchase the bonds after all, there was no recourse.

 This was a very expensive mistake and one that is actually occurring around the world with increasing regularity.

 Modern communication patterns are changing the way companies do business.
-Until companies increase their awareness of how the inability to retain employee conversations from instant messaging affects their business, we will likely see more of these court rulings in the papers.
+Until companies increase their awareness of how the inability to retain employee conversations from instant messaging affects their business, we will likely see more of these court rulings.